prncc/steam-scraper/README.md

 virtualenv -p python3.6 env
 . env/bin/activate
 ```
-Finally, install the used Python packages:
+Install Python requirements via:
 ```bash
 pip install -r requirements.txt
 ```

 By the way, on macOS you can install Python 3.6 via [homebrew](https://brew.sh):
  ```bash
  brew install python3
 ```
 On Ubuntu you can use [instructions posted on askubuntu.com](https://askubuntu.com/questions/865554/how-do-i-install-python-3-6-using-apt-get).

 ## Crawling the Products

 The purpose of `ProductSpider` is to discover product pages on the [Steam product listing](http://store.steampowered.com/search/?sort_by=Released_DESC) and extract useful metadata from them.
-A neat feature of this spider is that it automatically handle's Steam's age verification gateways.
+A neat feature of this spider is that it automatically navigates through Steam's age verification checkpoints.
 You can initiate the multi-hour crawl with
 ```bash
 scrapy crawl products -o output/products_all.jl --logfile=output/products_all.log --loglevel=INFO -s JOBDIR=output/products_all_job -s HTTPCACHE_ENABLED=False